m-nt/Farsi-To-Finglish/README.md

-# This is Farsi-To-English project of mine
+# This is Farsi-To-English test project
 Farsi to Finglish Translate and vice versa